John Willard was a deputy constable in Salem who was accused of witchcraft during the Salem Witch Trials of 1692.

 Ann Putnam, Jr., also testified that she saw the spirit of Lydia Wilkes who told her that Willard had murdered her and Ann confirmed the story about visiting the Wilkes house on May 15 and seeing that spirit of Willard afflicting his Bray and Daniel Wilkes.

 John Willard was brought to trial on August 5 and found guilty.
-On August 19, 1692, Willard was brought to the execution site near Gallows Hill and hanged along with John Proctor, George Burroughs, Martha Carrier and George Jacobs, Sr.
+On August 19, 1692, Willard was brought to the execution site at Proctor’s Ledge, near Gallows Hill and hanged along with John Proctor, George Burroughs, Martha Carrier and George Jacobs, Sr.

 A few years after Willard’s death, on August 22, 1694, Willard’s widow, Margaret, married William Towne, son of Edmund and Mary Towne and nephew of accused witches Rebecca Towne Nurse, Sarah Towne Cloyce and Mary Towne Easty.
 The couple moved to Topsfield and had six children together.

 In September of 1710, Margaret Willard Towne was asked by the general court to submit a list of damages she incurred from Willard’s imprisonment and death.
 She submitted a document describing the hardship caused by her husband’s imprisonment and death and estimated her damages came to about £30: